flyrom99/Wallpaper-Changer/README.md

-# Flickr-Wallpaper-Changer
+# Wallpaper-Changer
-<b>CLI to automatically change desktop background using Flickr API on Windows</b>
+<b>CLI to automatically change desktop background using Flickr/Unsplash API on Windows</b>

-CLI interface to automatically change you dekstop background by fetching images from flickr
+CLI interface to automatically change you dekstop background by fetching images from flickr/unsplash

 optional arguments: -t update interval in hours (minutes between update/60), -tg (tag to search flickr with, 'goat' by default)